djdiskmachine/LittleGPTracker/projects/resources/packaging/README.txt

 releasing the source code has laid the foundation for everything included in this package.

-This build can be considered beta and has thus been tested extensively.
+This build can be considered stable and has thus been tested extensively.
 Please report any issues you could find via Github:
     https://github.com/djdiskmachine/LittleGPTracker/issues